sebivenlo/Kafka-workshop-2020/README.md

 #### Step 4:
 4.Click send, the message you typed in the Value field will be printed out by the consumer in the running `KafkaWorkshopApplication` console

-## Documentation for the libraries
+## Documentation for the libraries:

 ### Apache Kafka documentation
 https://kafka.apache.org/documentation/